magnus-patrick/Calculators/README.md

 # The Calculators

 📊 Calculator 1 can do statistics operations with a dataset.
 It can calculate the mean, standard deviation, the median, and the mode!
+It also contains a dot plot.

 ♾️Calculator 2 can do calculus operations, namely summation, derivatives, integrals (definite & indefinite), limits, and show differential equations.
 It can also do algebra and graph functions!